mdmtk/docs/edge/source/guide/csp/access.md

   <tr>
     <td>Allow NO applications</td>
     <td>"0"</td>
-	<td>This values does make any changes and hence does not explicitly allow any applications to submit XML.</td>
+	<td>This value (or the absence of this parm from the XML) will not cause any changes and hence does not explicitly allow any applications to submit XML.</td>
   </tr>
   <tr>
     <td>Allow specified application(s)</td>
     <td>"1"</td>
-	<td>This value allows the applications identified by the specified list of Package Names to submit XML.
-<p>This value also allows a list of Package Names to be specified that will NOT be allowed to submit XML, thus providing an option to specify "these but not those"</p>
+	<td><p>This value will cause the applications identified by the specified list of Package Names to be allowed to submit XML.</p><p>This value also allows a list of Package Names to be specified that will NOT be allowed to submit XML, thus providing an option to specify "these but not those"</p>
 </td>
   </tr>
   <tr>
     <td>Allow ALL applications that are permitted to be executed</td>
     <td>"2"</td>
-	<td>This value allows all applications that are on the "white" list (i.e. that are allowed to be launched) to submit XML.
-<p>This value also allows a list of Package Names to be specified that will NOT be allowed to submit XML, thus providing an option to specify "all except these"</p>
+	<td><p>This value will cause all of the applications that are on the "white" list (i.e. that are allowed to be launched) to be allowed to submit XML.</p><p>This value also allows a list of Package Names to be specified that will NOT be allowed to submit XML, thus providing an option to specify "all except these"</p>
 </td>
   </tr>
 </table>